Suhail-Sharieff/myDSAnotes/algos/_0_Math/_03_NoOfFactors.md

 This guide explains how to calculate the number of factors of a given number `k` using its prime factorization.

-## Steps to Find the Number of Factors
+## Steps to Find the Number of Factors/Divisors

 1. **Prime Factorization**:
    - First, perform the prime factorization of `k`.